Understanding Sciatica and Learning How to Care for It Properly

 When the top bone of the vertebrae – the atlas– misaligns, the entire spine has to shift and twist to compensate for it.
 Even a tiny misalignment of this bone can cause the head to tilt, the shoulder and hips to become uneven, and lead to muscle tension and spasms in the lower back.
 This can cause the sciatic nerve to become irritated or inflamed leading to sciatica.

-Here at Perkins Family Wellness and Spinal Care in Farmington, Michigan, we use a method that is gentle and safe to help the atlas bone to move back into place naturally, thereby allowing the body to repair any damage.
+Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, we use a method that is gentle and safe to help the atlas bone to move back into place naturally, thereby allowing the body to repair any damage.
 Sciatica often improves in a short amount of time.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area